EvgeniiKatunkin/World_books/README.md

 # polls
-Simple Django WebSite for a bookstore
+Django WebSite for a bookstore